A man and woman standing on top of a stack of coins.

 How to Recognize if Your Employer is Committing Wage Theft

-• Altering employee time cards
+• Altering employee time records.

-• Withholding sick leave wages
+• Withholding wages for hours worked or sick leave (where applicable).

 A black background with a plane flying in the sky.